The Canon Speedlite 320EX might be just the right size for you, not too big and not too small. The 320EX is Canon's

 They all will give you more control over lighting and are valuable particularly when photographing people.
 They have bounce capabilities and can be used in multiple speedlite set-ups.

 You might be wondering what's all the hype about with the 320EX flash.
 The unique feature that sets the Speedlite 320EX apart is the Video Light Function.
-When used with Auto Light mode on a Canon Rebel T3 (1100D) or Canon T3i (600D), the LED automatically comes on when shooting Video in low light situations.
+When used with Auto Light mode on a DSLR like Canon Rebel T3 (1100D) or Canon T3i (600D), the LED automatically comes on when shooting Video in low light situations.

 The white LED light makes the 320EX very unique.
 It's great for dark situations where your subject is close to the camera.
 Although it's not going to give you any long distance or produce "professional" video lighting, it's really handy in some specific situations.